Mutuba/CSV-User-Importer/README.md

 - Batch Processing: The activerecord-import gem facilitates efficient bulk imports by processing records in batches.
 This reduces the number of database transactions and improves performance compared to creating records one by one.

-- Validation Handling: The gem supports validation failures, allowing us to identify and report issues with specific records without halting the entire import process.
+- Validation Handling: The gem supports validation failures, allowing to identify and report issues with specific records without halting the entire import process.

 ### Potential Improvements: